NLaff/lafferty.co-v2/content/blog/gmail tabs.md

 +++

+This article was written before I was [invited to Superhuman](/reviews/superhuman).

 If you’re like me and you work for a company that uses the G Apps Suite, then you probably have at least one Gmail tab open at all times.
 For me it became a comfort tab — always there, just waiting for me to click it to check my email 100 times a day.

 Actually, I found myself having 2 Gmail tabs open, and 1 Google Calendar tab, at all times.
 Work email, work calendar, personal email.
 Those were always the first 3 tabs open on my work computer.